Behind the Design: Abstract Peony Tin

 We wanted to do a floral tin this year, since we've only done one before (Blumen, 2019).
 We really loved that there was so much more room to explore with this theme.

 The line art for this one ended up being much different from where we intended to go.
-You can tell from the pencil sketches that we we more on an Art Nouveau-inspired direction when we began.
-It didn't translate to the tin as we thought it would (which happens a lot, and we try to not be hard-headed and to stay flexible in our process).
+You can tell from the pencil sketches that we were more in an Art Nouveau-inspired direction when we began.
+It didn't translate to the tin as we thought it would (which happens a lot, and we try not to be hard-headed and to stay flexible in our process).

 When we realized this wasn't going to work, we decided to change course and go full-out bold.
 We loved the idea of doing a modern tin, one that is super dramatic in its color palette, black and off-white.
 This is always elegant, and we wanted to do something non-holiday oriented that could be displayed all year.